 As I mentioned before, 123 reversals most often happen at areas of support and resistance.
 They happen after a good strong trend.
-They can happen on any time frame on any instrument.
+They can happen at any time frame on any instrument.
 On the shorter time frames (less than one hour), you have to watch continually or you will miss your opportunity.
 Often you can see one after a big news event.

-That’s why I prefer to trade hourly or higher.
-I day trade periodically and will watch the 5 minute and 15 minute charts, but I have a short attention span, so I’ve got to be in the right frame of mind to do that.
-I know folks that do it on the 1 minute charts and make lots of pips daily doing it.
-I just can’t concentrate that much for that long.
-That’s why trading is such a personal thing.
+That's why I prefer to trade hourly or higher.
+I day trade periodically and will watch the 5 minute and 15-minute charts, but I have a short attention span, so I've got to be in the right frame of mind to do that.
+I know folks that do it on the 1-minute charts and make lots of pips daily doing it.
+I just can't concentrate that much for that long.
+That's why trading is such a personal thing.
 You have to know your strengths and limitations to be a profitable trader.
-I tried to trade like someone else, but I couldn’t be profitable that way.
-That’s one of the things I learned early on from Winner’s Edge.
+I tried to trade like someone else, but I couldn't be profitable that way.
+That's one of the things I learned early on from Winner's Edge.

 I didn't mean to digress into trader psychology, but in my opinion it's the most important factor in trading success, so I thought it warranted a few words.